sakamalesh/DS_Module18/Ex26-Prim-s-Algorithm.md

-# Ex26 Prim’s Algorithm
+# Ex:6(A) Prim’s Algorithm
+## DATE: 5.5.25
 ## AIM:
 To write a C program to implement Prim's Algorithm for finding Total Cost of tree.

 ## Algorithm
-1. Start
+1.Start the program.

-2. Read the number of vertices n and the adjacency matrix G.
+2.Read the number of vertices n and the adjacency matrix G.

-3. Initialize the cost, spanning, distance, from, and visited arrays.
+3.Initialize the cost, spanning, distance, from, and visited arrays.

-4. Apply Prim’s algorithm to build the minimum spanning tree by selecting the vertex with the minimum distance, updating the spanning tree, and updating the distance array.
+4.Apply Prim’s algorithm to build the minimum spanning tree by selecting the vertex with the minimum distance, updating the spanning tree, and updating the distance array.

-5. Repeat the process until all edges are added to the spanning tree.
+5.Repeat the process until all edges are added to the spanning tree.

-6. Print the spanning matrix and the total cost of the spanning tree.
+6.Print the spanning matrix and the total cost of the spanning tree.

-7. End
+End the program.
 ## Program:
 ```
 /*
 Program to implement Prim's Algorithm
 Developed by: KAMALESH S
-RegisterNumber:212223040083
+RegisterNumber:  212223040083
 */
 #include<stdio.h>
 #include<stdlib.h>